-Whenever I’m not in Rome, I miss the food: the amatriciana, the vignarola, the pizza romana… Fortunately, I’ve figured out how to make a surprising number of these recipes at home — thanks to Katie Parla’s gorgeous book Tasting Rome: Fresh Flavors and Forgotten Recipes from an Ancient City.
+Whenever I’m not in Rome, I miss the food: the amatriciana, the vignarola, the pizza romana… Fortunately, I’ve figured out how to make a surprising number of these recipes at home — thanks to Kristina Gill and Katie Parla’s gorgeous book Tasting Rome: Fresh Flavors and Forgotten Recipes from an Ancient City.
 As well as a cookbook, it’s a beautiful look at the history and traditions of some of Rome’s finest dishes.
 (You can read more about it here).

 Meanwhile, a year ago another book hit the market that I’ve also been wanting to try out.
 Written, like Tasting Rome, by a Rome expat who fell in love with the city and stayed (a familiar sentence…), Maria Pasquale’s I Heart Rome collects recipes and short stories from the Eternal City.
 It looks absolutely fabulous — it’s in my Amazon check-out basket as we speak.

 The insider’s guide to Rome by… yours truly

 If you think the Revealed Rome website is helpful, wait till you read the book.
 I’ve basically downloaded my Rome-related brain into a book that covers everything a traveler would want to know…. and it’s been updated to be current to 2020!